snowflakedb/snowflake-connector-net/CodingConventions.md

 ### TestThatSomethingShouldHappen methods

-Use test names in Pascal notation (but without MS proposed underline characters between logical parts of the test name addressing 3a pattern).
+Use test names in PascalCase notation (but without MS proposed underline characters between logical parts of the test name addressing 3a pattern).

 ```csharp
 [Test]